wenfengzhuo/wenfengzhuo-v3.github.io/_posts/Distributed Cache.md

 ### Introduction

 Caching layer is a critical component in lots of large-scale systems.
 It greatly reduces the latency of client requests and load to the lower-level systems.
 The famous open source solutions are Memcached and Redis.
-An instance of these caching system is analogous to an in-memory hash table that provides similiar semantics of operations around key-value pairs.
+An instance of these caching system is analogous to an in-memory hash table that provides similar semantics of operations around key-value pairs.

 While it's straightfoward to build such caching system in a single machine, there are many challenges in making it distributed in a large-scale environment.
 Things like consistency, paritioning, replication, failover, concurrent modification, etc imply non-trivial efforts in tackling them and unavoidable trade-offs between different factors.